By Jennifer Provenza at Good Food From The Heart 12/01/2020

 Whole Foods Plant Based, Oil free, nut free, soy free, gluten free (if you use gluten free bread), refined sugar free

-Bring on the Caramelized Banana French Toast
+Bring on the French Toast!

 About the Recipe

-Anyway, as I’m getting in the holiday spirit over here, I’m enjoying making some breakfasts besides the usual oatmeal M demands every morning.
-And, I am in LOVE with this Caramelized Banana French Toast.
+I am in LOVE with this Caramelized Banana French Toast.
 When I originally started eating a whole foods plant based diet, I found lots of good recipes for waffles and pancakes, but French toast…not so much.
 Some recipes used chia seeds, which made a great pudding, but seemed to turn out gloppy and gelatinous on French toast.
 Ground flax seeds are something I use all the time in baking in place of eggs, but again, for French toast, I ended up with a lot of visible, gooey flax seeds on the outside.
 Bottled egg substitute was passable, but took a long time to cook and isn’t carried in most stores around me, so I often don’t have it in the house.
 And…let’s face it, I need to be able to make French toast at a moment’s notice.

 Bananas, though, what a revelation!
 I’ve used them as an egg substitute in baking, but somehow, I never before thought to use them for French toast.
 It seemed like they would be very…banana-y.
 It turns out, though, that very thing I thought would make them not work, is exactly what makes them work so well!
 I found that, when I cooked this banana-dipped French toast, the bananas on the outside of the bread caramelized in the pan and the result was absolutely out of this world.
 One bite of this French toast and I knew that I would be making a double recipe next time.
 The sweet, caramelized, pan crisp exterior, the soft, melty, vanilla and cinnamon center….mmm.
 I think I may just have to go make some more right now!